xgouchet/Elmyr/docs/forger.md

     Returns a random string, based on constraints.

+    - _constraint_ : the constraint to build the String.
+For more information, read the [Constraints](constraints.html) page.
+    - _case_ : the case to use (depending on the constraint, it might be ignored).
+    - _size_ : the desired size of the string, or -1 for a random sized string.

+ - **fun aString(constraint: CharConstraint, case: Case = Case.ANY, size: Int = -1): String**

+    Returns a random string, based on a character constraint.

-    - _constraint_ : the constraint to build the char.
+    - _constraint_ : the constraint to build the chars in the String.
 For more information, read the [Constraints](constraints.html) page.
     - _case_ : the case to use (depending on the constraint, it might be ignored).
     - _size_ : the desired size of the string, or -1 for a random sized string.

  - **fun aWord(case: Case = Case.ANY, size: Int = -1): String**

     Returns a random string, mimicking a word (usually just some _gobbledygook_).

     - _case_ : the case to use.
     - _size_ : the desired size of the string, or -1 for a random sized string.

  - **fun aSentence(case: Case = Case.ANY, size: Int = -1): String**